-I. Units, Modules, and Performance Objectives
+I. Topics, Classes, and Performance Objectives

 Core courses are laid out in a specific order with time designations for each topic.
 Each of the three classifications, Adult Corrections Officer, Juvenile Corrections Officer, and Probation Officer, has its own topical outline that can be found in the CORE TRAINING MANUAL for that classification.
-Topics are broken down into major categories called units.
-These units are then subdivided into modules.
-Each module has a specific period of instructional time that meets the minimum requirement for that topic.
+Topics are broken down into major categories called topics.
+These topics are then subdivided into classes.
+Each class has a specific period of instructional time that meets the minimum requirement for that subject.
 Additional time may be added at the provider's discretion.

-Each module contains performance objectives.
+Each class contains performance objectives and training notes.
 Performance objectives are statements that provide direction for the trainer as to what specific, job-related knowledge, skill or ability the trainee will be able to demonstrate at the completion of the training.
+Every performance objective must be tested to measure the transfer of knowledge.
+Training notes indicate subjects that the instructor should cover during class but do not need to be tested.

-If you are including material in the core course other than what is required and that material is not just an expansion of the existing curriculum, you will need to develop and submit performance objectives for that additional material.
-Unit 1 is set aside for agency specific material.
+If you are including material in the core course other than what is required, and that material is not just an expansion of the existing curriculum, you will need to develop and submit performance objectives for that additional material.
+Topic 1 is set aside for agency specific material.
 Typically, this is where additional performance objectives would be added.

-2. Sequencing of Topics
+2. Prerequisites